eunid/netID-docs/docs/sso/doc_sso_developer.md

 - **birthdate** - the end user's date of birth
 - **email** - the end user's email address
 - **email_verified** - the verification status of the end user's email address
-- **address** - physical mailing address, containing informations on postal code (ZIP), city or town, steet address and country where the end user's address is located
+- **address** - physical mailing address, containing informations on postal code (ZIP), city or town, street address and country where the end user's address is located

-The availability of these claims may, however, vary depending on the end user's account provider; in such cases not supported claims are ignored and the client needs to handle this accordingly.
+The availability of these claims may, however, vary depending on the end user's account provider; in such cases un-supported claims are ignored and the client needs to handle this accordingly.

 !!! danger "Important: please note!"
-    Claims that are **not** requested as essential are ignored, and the same applies to the scope, which is by definition purely voluntary.
+    Claims that are **not** requested as essential are ignored.
+The same applies to OIDC scope based claims requests, which are by definition also voluntary.

 ## Example Endpoint Calls

 ### Authorize

-Requests to the authorize endpoint initiate the Single Sign-on processe,  clients identify themselves with their *client_id* and *redirect_uri* and specify which claims and scopes are to be requested.
-Some optional parameters are also supported.
+Requests to the authorize endpoint initiate the Single Sign-on process,  clients identify themselves with their *client_id* and *redirect_uri* and specify which claims and scopes are to be requested.
+Some optional parameters are also [supported](#implementation-details).

 The netID Broker endpoint for authorize requests is <https://broker.netid.de/authorize>.
 All endpoints and supported OpenID Connect features are also available here: <https://broker.netid.de/.well-known/openid-configuration>

 Sample Calls are provided given both easy readable as well as in valid URL encoding.
-The encoding needs to be used for the redirect_uri as well:
+The encoding needs to be used for the *redirect_uri* as well:

 #### Minimum Query